twpayne/chezmoi/assets/chezmoi.io/docs/reference/special-files-and-directories/chezmoiignore.md

-# `.chezmoiignore`
+# `.chezmoiignore{,.tmpl}`

-If a file called `.chezmoiignore` exists in the source state then it is interpreted as a set of patterns to ignore.
+If a file called `.chezmoiignore` (with an optional `.tmpl` extension) exists in the source state then it is interpreted as a set of patterns to ignore.
 Patterns are matched using [`doublestar.Match`](https://pkg.go.dev/github.com/bmatcuk/doublestar/v4#Match) and match against the target path, not the source path.